ErichDylus/Open-Source-Law/forms/legal/Single Member LLC Operating Agreement.md

 12. Admission of New Members.

     (a)	The Company may admit new Members (or transferees of any interests of existing Members) into the Company by the unanimous vote or consent of the Members.
 As a condition to the admission of a new Member, such Member shall execute and acknowledge such instruments, in form and substance satisfactory to the Company, as the Company may deem necessary or desirable to effectuate such admission and to confirm the agreement of such Member to be bound by all of the terms, covenants and conditions of this Agreement, as the same may have been amended.
-Such new Member shall pay all reasonable expenses in connection with such admission, including without limitation, reasonable attorneys’ fees and the cost of the preparation, filing or publication of any amendment to this Agreement or the [Articles of Organization][Certificate of Formation], which the Company may deem necessary or desirable in connection with such admission.
+Such new Member shall pay all reasonable expenses in connection with such admission, including without limitation, reasonable attorneys’ fees and the cost of the preparation, filing or publication of any amendment to this Agreement or the [Articles of Organization/Certificate of Formation], which the Company may deem necessary or desirable in connection with such admission.

     (b)	No new Member shall be entitled to any retroactive allocation of income, losses, or expense deductions of the Company.
 The Company may make pro rata allocations of income, losses or expense deductions to a new Member for that portion of the tax year in which the Member was admitted in accordance with Section 706(d) of the Internal Revenue Code and regulations thereunder.

-    (c)	In no event shall a new Member be admitted to the Company if such admission would be in violation of applicable Federal or State securities laws or would adversely affect the treatment of the Company as a partnership for income tax purposes.
+    (c)	In no event shall a new Member be admitted to the Company if such admission would be in violation of applicable Federal or State securities laws or would adversely affect the intended treatment of the Company for income tax purposes.

 13. Dissolution and Liquidation

-    (a)	The Company shall dissolve and its affairs shall be wound up on the first to occur of: (i) at a time, or upon the occurrence of an event specified in the [Articles of Organization][Certificate of Formation] or this Agreement, or (ii) the determination by the Member that the Company shall be dissolved.
+    (a)	The Company shall dissolve and its affairs shall be wound up on the first to occur of: (i) at a time, or upon the occurrence of an event specified in the [Articles of Organization/Certificate of Formation] or this Agreement, or (ii) the determination by the Member that the Company shall be dissolved.

     (b)	Upon the death of the Member, the Company shall be dissolved.
 By separate written documentation, the Member shall designate and appoint the individual who will wind down the Company’s business and transfer or distribute the Member's Interests and Capital Account as designated by the Member or as may otherwise be required by law.